s1260177/spaspeech/Sakurai-SOFA-object-for-Pure-data-main/README.md

 # SOFA-object-for-Pure-data
-SOFA-object-for-Pure-data is a graphical programming language called Pure-data that uses a Spatial Oriented Format (SOFA) file to convolve a user-specified .wav file with IR (impulse response) based on elevation azimuth and distance position information.
+SOFA-object-for-Pure-data is a graphical programming language called Pure-data that uses a Spatial Oriented Format (SOFA) file to convolve a user-specified .wav file with IR (impulse response) based on azimuth and orientation information.
-It is an object that performs IR (impulse response) convolution according to the user-specified .wav file and elevation azimuth and distance position information, and outputs the result.
+It is an object that performs IR (impulse response) convolution according to the user-specified .wav file and azimuth and orientation information, and outputs the result.
 With this object, you can manipulate stereophonic sound in real time within Pure-data.

-//Sakurai adds points
-I added the ability to change the azimuth of the speaker to the existing code.
-The existing code could only read one SOFA file, so I made it so that it could read multiple files.
-I also made it possible to change multiple SOFA files read by the slider, just as the existing code uses the slider to change the azimuth of the listener.
 # Requirement

 * Pure-data